nathan-barry/calhacks2025/README.md

 ## The Solution

-MONO co-locates codebases with the LLM server and uses in-memory operations:
+CURSERVE co-locates codebases with the LLM server and uses in-memory operations:

 ```
 ┌─────────────────────────────────────┐